camaraproject/Commonalities/documentation/API-design-guidelines.md

   ...
 ```

-In the URL, only the "MAJOR version" is included since this number would change when a change incompatible with the previous version occurs.

 In line with Semantic Versioning 2.0.0, the API with MAJOR.MINOR.PATCH version number, increments as follows:

 1. The MAJOR version when an incompatible / breaking API change is introduced